 Alcoholic

-If you want to dive into the vast realm of Chinese alcoholic beverages, start with this one.
 Mijiu is an all-encompassing term that includes various varieties of glutinous rice-derived wine.
-It is as vital to Chinese cuisine as sake to Japanese foods or cheongju to Korean delights.
+It is as vital to Chinese cuisine as sake to Japanese foods or soju to Korean delights.

-While the number of the Mijiu types is huge, they all share a combination of pungent sweetness and mild bitterness.
-Also, their standard alcohol content is usually somewhere between 15% and 20%.
+While the number of the Mijiu types can vary, they all share a combination of pungent sweetness and mild sourness.
+Also, their standard alcohol content is usually between 15% and 20%.
 Unlike Western wine, Mijiu needs to be served warm.

-Where to find: Mijiu is unfailingly among the main products of most liquor shops and bars in China.
+Where to find: Mijiu is consistently among the main products of most liquor shops and bars in China.
 Restaurants should also have it on their drink lists.

 Alcoholic

-Many people unfavorably describe the taste of Baijiu as “rotten fruit”.
-However, this transparent liquor can come in all kinds of aromas to suit everyone’s taste.
-Examples include light aroma Baijiu that all can tolerate or strong aroma Baijiu with a deep sweetness and a spicy vibe.
+One of my favorite Baijiu is Moutai or Maotai, having a savory profile.
+Many people unfavorably describe the taste of Baijiu as “rotten fruit.”
+However, this transparent liquor can come in various aromas to suit everyone’s taste.
+Examples include light aroma Baijiu or strong aroma Baijiu with a deep sweetness and a spicy vibe.

 Other notable varieties are sauce aroma Baijiu, which tastes like fermented bean pastes and is perfect for pickles, or the herbal, extra-strong aroma Baijiu from Hunan province.
 Once you get used to Baijiu, you will be able to understand an integral part of Chinese life.